rhildred/python-compare-list-of-objects-and-dictionaries/PracticeFinal.md

 #### 9. ISO 3166 Country codes

-Write a program that uses a dictionary to map 10 countyry names to their ISO 3166 2 letter code.
+Write a program that uses a dictionary to map 10 country names to their ISO 3166 2 letter code.
 Use an exception to make sure that if the country name isn't in the dictionary it returns a helpful error message.

 #### 10. Tossing a block